🚀 View Source

 Keeping <target> Clean

-If they’re in <target>, they won’t be cleaned up (see above) and the will be published.
+<target> dotfiles won’t be cleaned and will be published.

 Using Markdown